sj1999-BIT/tp/docs/UserGuide.md

 </div>

 ### Installation
-1. Ensure your device runs on **Windows / macOS / linux** because _WedFast_ only supports these three operating systems.
+1. Ensure your device runs on **Windows / macOS / Linux** because _WedFast_ only supports these three operating systems.

 2. Ensure you have `Java 11` or above installed in your device.
 Not sure how to install?
 [Click me](https://java.com/en/download/help/download_options.html).